 Alternative Payment Methods

 Alternative payment methods allow customers across the globe to pay with their bank accounts, wallets, and other local payment methods.
-They are automatically presented with Smart Payment Buttons.
+Relevant alternative payment methods are automatically presented with Smart Payment Buttons.

 |Przelewy24 (P24)||Poland||Minimum: 1 PLN